 Attribution is easier to track for both online and offline conversions.

 This is something mention in the article, as well:

 “Ad experts said direct mail is inherently trackable — it’s easy to trace if someone who received a catalog went on to buy an item.
 Plus, physical mailers tend to sit on the dining room table or fridge door for a relatively long period of time.”

 As D2C marketers continue to shift budgets away from social, they will require several new channels that provide incremental reach and performance within truly unique mediums.
-And while no one channel will be able to replace Facebook, it is a safe bet that Programmatic Direct Mail will continue to be one of the core channels in which marketers will turn to scale investment.
+And while no one channel will be able to replace Facebook, it’s a safe bet that marketers will continue to turn toward Programmatic Direct Mail to scale investment.

-Interested in getting started with your own Programmatic Direct Mail marketing program?
+Interested in starting your own Programmatic Direct Mail marketing program?
 Learn more here.